Rasan (organization): Legal challenges

-Iraq has no laws to help or provide legal protection for LGBT individuals, despite continuous attacks on the LGBT community.
+Iraq has no laws to help or provide legal protection for LGBT individuals, despite continuous attacks on the LGBTQ community.
 The lack of condemnation by the media or public figures does not help the escalating situations in the Iraqi region.
-There are still problems with self-expression for to LGBT people, whose freedoms are restricted.
-Ambiguous articles in the Iraqi Penal Code, such as articles 393, 394, 400, and 401 in the Kurdistan region, and articles 376, 394, 398, 397, 402, 403, 502 in Iraq are abused to detain LGBT people in the region.
+There are still problems with self-expression for to LGBTQ people, whose freedoms are restricted.
+Ambiguous articles in the Iraqi Penal Code, overly-broadly written public morality-type laws, such as articles 393, 394, 400, and 401 in the Kurdistan region, and articles 376, 394, 398, 397, 402, 403, 502 in Iraq are abused to detain LGBTQ people in the region.

 Legally, sexual relations, whether homosexual or heterosexual, are not criminalized, but there are numerous reports about executions and floggings carried out in places controlled by militias and religious militants.
-Since the Kurdistan region has autonomy status, they have adopted their own laws which do not criminalize same-sex relations, but some LGBT people are arrested regardless.
+Since the Kurdistan region has autonomy status, they have adopted their own laws which do not criminalize same-sex relations, but some LGBTQ people are arrested regardless.

-On February 22, 2021, it was announced that a lawsuit was filed against Rasan by an MP of an Islamist political fraction called Komal (Kurdistan Justice Group) locally because the organization advocated for LGBT+ rights locally, and according to him, this was a "against the values of the Kurdish culture."
+On February 22, 2021, it was announced that a lawsuit was filed against Rasan by an MP of an Islamist political faction called Komal (Kurdistan Justice Group) locally because the organization advocated for LGBTQ+ rights locally, and according to him, this was a "against the values of the Kurdish culture."
 In response to his accusations, Rasan said they will be defending themselves against the lawsuit in court, and that they work for all humanity.
-Zhiar Ali, former media officer at Rasan, spoke up against the MP during a live interview with Rudaw, defending the LGBT+ community, saying that the comments of the MP were "baseless and not based on any scientific evidence."
+Zhiar Ali, former media officer at Rasan, spoke up against the MP during a live interview with Rudaw, defending the LGBTQ+ community, saying that the comments of the MP were "baseless and not based on any scientific evidence."
 As a response to the threats that the organization will be closed down, Ali started a change.org petition through his initiative Yeksani which was signed by over 1,000 people, including national and local activists.

+On 20 June 2023, reports indicated that Rasan Organization had been dissolved by the Suleimani Court of First Instance for "illegally" advocating for the rights of LGBTQ people, adding that the decision was final because the time limit for an appeal had already expired.